 In order to understand whether Zanzibar is safe for travellers, let’s review a few concerns and evaluate the risks.

 Zanzibar is largely a Muslim community.
 Although locals are familiar with Western ways, tourists should always be respectful.
-This means not displaying too much public affection, making an effort to cover arms and legs and be discreet when consuming alcohol.
+This means not displaying too much public affection, making an effort to cover arms and legs and being discreet when consuming alcohol.
 This is especially relevant during Ramadan, the month of fasting when daytime eating and drinking should be done with respect.

-Since tourism is the main source of income, Zanzibar is regarded as a safe and welcoming destination for travellers.
+Since tourism is the main source of income, Zanzibar is regarded as a safe and welcoming destination for travellers, making petty and serious crimes minimal on the island.

-As everywhere else, of course, there have been instances of violent crime, this is, however, extremely rare.
+With that said, there have been instances of violent crimes in Zanzibar, albeit extremely rare.
 Visitors should be aware of their new and unfamiliar surroundings and remain vigilant at all times.
+Feel free to check out our map of Zanzibar to familiarise yourself with the island.

-A lot of Zanzibar residents present themselves as tour guides for a wide range of activities, from historic excursions to Stone Town to swimming with wild dolphins.
+As for pushy sellers, a lot of Zanzibar residents present themselves as tour guides for a wide range of activities, from historic excursions to Stone Town to swimming with wild dolphins.
 They can be overbearing and pushy, so inform them with a firm but friendly attitude that all is already arranged.
-Bookings for these kinds of activities can be made at hotels and with recognised tour operators.
+Bookings for these kinds of activities can be made at local hotels in Zanzibar and with recognised and reputable tour operators.